hassantahhan/ec2recovery/README.md

    }
 }
 ```
-## Regional Scalability using Auto Scaling Groups
+## Regional Resiliency using Auto Scaling Groups
-Auto Scaling Groups can help you automatically manage your scalability and resilency needs across Availability Zones in a single Region.
+Auto Scaling Groups can help you automatically manage your scalability and resiliency needs across Availability Zones in a single Region.
 Follow the link below to know more about why and how to associate your EC2 instances with Auto Scaling Groups.<br/>
 Reference link: https://docs.aws.amazon.com/autoscaling/ec2/userguide/AutoScalingGroup.html

 ## Zonal Recovery using CloudWatch Alarms